codectified/mindroots/src/content/about.md

 The dictionary function of this tool is intentionally limited for the sake of providing a generalized picture of meaning as verb, as the process of language.

+Again, the goal here isn’t primarily to learn a new language.
+The structure and process of language itself is the aim and focus.

 User-submitted usage examples and links are planned for future updates.

-The hope of this project is to provide a guide for navigating and learning language by understanding the most basic relationships between words.
+Nothing beats immersion for language acquisition, just like anything worthwhile.
+You might learn a word or even a line or two of poetry if you spend some time, but more than that you’ll likely have made many more conceptual connections.

 Think of it as a way to imagine how ideas literally are life taking root in the mind:  where every sound fits into our system of sound and meaning.

 Another, way to think about it is like a map of meaning tracing the movement from utterance to context, the physical manners and places of articulation all the way to the thoughts in our head, those we are aware of or not.